ArtResin Epoxy Review: From A Resin Blog

 Welcome to this ArtResin epoxy review.
 I’ll show you some things I like about this resin brand and some things to be aware of when using it.
 This is a top selling two part epoxy resin for crafters.
 In this review of ArtResin, I will tell you all about the qualities, applications, and experiences I have with this resin.

 ArtResin is known for its high quality formula of resin and hardener.
-It’s one of the resins that I work with all the time and I have some great information on this brand for you today.
+It’s one of the resins that I have worked with quite a bit over the years and I have some great information on this brand for you today.

 Artists use ArtResin to create glossy artworks, such as resin paintings, sculptures, and resin jewelry.

 Use it as a protective layer.
-ArtResin can be applied as a protective and glossy topcoat for paintings, photographs, wood, canvas, and other surfaces.
-It’s a popular choice for resin on canvas art.
+It can be applied as a protective and glossy topcoat for paintings, photographs, wood, canvas, and other surfaces.
+It’s one of the epoxy’s to use for resin on canvas art.
 I’ve covered paintings with it to make them super shiny and they turned out perfectly.

 Crafters and hobbyists use ArtResin to make unique items like resin coasters, serving trays, and tabletops.
 You can also use this for doming resin.